elEsquina/WoahACPU/README.md

 **WoahACPU** is a process scheduling simulator developed with love & care for the first assignment of the Operating Systems course.
 A detailed Report is available in `Report.pdf`

+The full ZIP file without the ignored extra files is available at this onedrive:

 ## Project Info

 * **Unity Version:** `2021.3.22f1 (LTS)`